oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The TOSCA specification includes *type derivation rules* that describe which keyname definitions are inherited from the parent type and which definitions are *intrinsic* to the type declaration and are not inherited.
-For example, all type definitions include a `version` keyword, the value of which is never inherited from a parent type.
+An example of an intrinsic definition is version, all type definitions include a `version` keyword the value of which is never inherited from a parent type.

 Except for keynames that are explicitly flagged as *intrinsic* to each type definition, derived types inherit all the definitions of their parent type.
-Specifically, derived types inherite all *entity definitions* from their parent.
+Specifically, derived types inherit all *entity definitions* from their parent.
 In addition, these entity definitions can be expanded or modified.